2020 NHL draft order: Picks for all seven rounds

 Other NHL draft content

-Note: Full draft order is yet to be finalized, as the Stanley Cup Finals are still in progress.
+Note: Full draft order has yet to be finalized, as the Stanley Cup Final is still in progress.
 Picks still yet to be locked in are listed in italics and are the final two picks of each round.

 Round 1